 Around this time—in pursuit of improvisational freedom—he started experimenting with fretless guitars.
 This led into a deep interest in various alternative tuning systems which resulted in the development of his own microtonal guitars: a fretless 10-string electric guitar (2010), a 41-tone variant (2013) and various 31-tone or meantone guitars.

-Besides his solo projects, he is part of the Bohlen-Pierce Clarinet Project group led by Georg Hajdu in Germany since 2015 as well as the Kl-Ex Ensemble founded by Christian Klinkenberg in 2018.
+Besides his solo projects, he occasionally collaborates with the Bohlen-Pierce Clarinet Project group led by Georg Hajdu in Germany since 2015 as well as with composer Christian Klinkenberg since 2018.

 As of january 2013, he is artistic coordinator and producer at the Huygens-Fokker Foundation, centre for microtonal music in Amsterdam.